exogen/snacklish/README.md

 ### tokenize

-Split a text document into tokens using the default settings.
+Split a text document into tokens using the default tokenizer.

 ```ts
 tokenize(text: string): string[]